 We all know it’s coming, but still it seems as if spring break or another school holiday has arrived and you have no idea how to keep the kids occupied.
 Here’s an assortment of fun activities to get you started.
 Some are family-based, while others, depending on the age of your kids, can be done with little to no adult help.

-These activities are so much fun, the kids won’t even know they’re learning science!
+These activities are so much fun, the kids won’t even know they’re learning science during spring break!
 Look for more fun ideas online or at your school’s annual science fair.

 - Rainbow carnations: Your kids will love turning white flowers into colored ones by placing them in water dyed with food coloring.
 Use any glasses or bottles you have for your rainbow carnation experiment — even empty water bottles should work.